rancher/docs/versioned_docs/version-2.5/pages-for-subheaders/cis-scan-guides.md

 | `actual_value` | The test's actual value, present if reported by `kube-bench`. |
 | `expected_result` | The test's expected result, present if reported by `kube-bench`. |

-Refer to <a href="security/" target="_blank">the table in the cluster hardening guide</a> for information on which versions of Kubernetes, the Benchmark, Rancher, and our cluster hardening guide correspond to each other.
+Refer to the [table in the cluster hardening guide](./rancher-security.md) for information on which versions of Kubernetes, the Benchmark, Rancher, and our cluster hardening guide correspond to each other.
 Also refer to the hardening guide for configuration files of CIS-compliant clusters and information on remediating failed tests.

 # Test Profiles